Multiple Change Point Estimation in Stationary Ergodic Time Series: Problem formulation

-of random variables generated by some (unknown) stochastic process distribution $\rho$ such that, \begin{enumerate} \item the marginal distribution over every one of its rows is an unknown stationary ergodic process distribution; \item the marginal distributions over the consecutive rows are different, so that every two consecutive rows are generated by different process distributions. \end{enumerate} Note that the requirements are only on the marginal distributions over the rows; the distribution $\rho$ is otherwise completely arbitrary.
+Note that the requirements are only on the marginal distributions over the rows; the distribution $\rho$ is otherwise completely arbitrary.
 The process distributions are unknown and may be dependent.
 Moreover, the means, variances, or, more generally, the finite-dimensional marginal distributions of any fixed size before and after the change points are not required to be different.
 We consider the most general scenario where the {\em process distributions are different}.
-The sequence $\x$ is obtained by first fixing a length $n \in \N$ and then concatenating the segments $\x_k:=X_{1}^{(k)},\dots,X_{\lfloor n(\theta_k-\theta_{k-1})\rfloor}^{(k)},~k=1..\kappa+1$ that is, $ \x:=\x_1,\dots, \x_{\kappa+1} $ where for each $k=1..\kappa+1$, the {\em segment} $\x_k$ is the sequence obtained as the first $\lfloor n(\theta_k-\theta_{k-1})\rfloor$ elements of the $k^{\text{th}}$ row of $\bf X$ with $\theta_0:=0,~\theta_{\kappa+1}:=1$. \begin{footnote} { {For simplicity of notation, we drop the superscript $(k)$, since its value is always clear from the context; we also often assume the floor function around $\theta_k n$ implicit. }} \end{footnote}